josipcodes/dead-by-daylight/README.md

 As is visible above, wireframes were used as an inspiration and the positioning was improved in production to better reflect the material.

 ## Features

-⚠️⚠️⚠️⚠️⚠️ START OF NOTES (to be deleted) ⚠️⚠️⚠️⚠️⚠️

-In this section, you should go over the different parts of your project, and describe each in a sentence or so.

-You will need to explain what value each of the features provides for the user, focusing on who this website is for, what it is that they want to achieve, and how your project is the best way to help them achieve these things.

-For some/all of your features, you may choose to reference the specific project files that implement them.

-IMPORTANT: Remember to always include a screenshot of each individual feature!

-🛑🛑🛑🛑🛑 END OF NOTES (to be deleted) 🛑🛑🛑🛑🛑

 ### Existing Features